Hyperbolic band theory: Results and Discussion

 By assumption, the potential $V$ itself is an automorphic function with trivial automorphy factor, $V(\gamma(z))=V(z)$.
 Accordingly, we shall refer to such a potential as an \emph{automorphic potential}.
 Again, we solve the Schr\"odinger equation

 on the single reference unit cell $\c{D}$, with the boundary conditions specified by Eq.~(\ref{automorphic}).
-By analogy with the Euclidean or genus-$1$ case (\ref{Bloch}), there are now $2g$ linearly independent boundary conditions to apply, corresponding to the $2g$ generators of $\pi_1(\Sigma_g)$.
-In practice, one requires an explicit representation of those generators as $PSU(1,1)$ matrices [see Eq.~(\ref{SU11})].
+By analogy with the Euclidean or genus-$1$ case, there are now $2g$ linearly independent boundary conditions to apply, corresponding to the $2g$ generators of $\pi_1(\Sigma_g)$.
+In practice, one requires an explicit representation of those generators as $PSU(1,1)$ matrices.
 The potential $V$ does not involve derivatives and is thus trivially self-adjoint.
 With the boundary conditions (\ref{automorphic}), the hyperbolic Laplacian $\Delta$ can be shown to be self-adjoint on $\c{D}$ as well~\cite{HejhalVol1}.
-Since the region is compact, we obtain a discrete set of real eigenvalues $\{E_n(\b{k})\}$ for each value of the hyperbolic crystal momentum $\b{k}$ in Eq.~(\ref{k}).
+Since the region is compact, we obtain a discrete set of real eigenvalues $\{E_n(\b{k})\}$ for each value of the hyperbolic crystal momentum $\b{k}$.
 Since $H$ is the same in every unit cell, i.e., it is invariant under the action of $\Gamma$, the solution on $\mathcal{D}$ can be extended to the entire Poincar\'e disk $\mathbb{H}$ by $\Gamma$-translating it in a manner that respects the generalized Bloch condition (\ref{automorphic}).
-In other words, the solution in any fundamental domain $\c{D}'\subset\mathbb{H}$, that is necessarily the image of $\c{D}$ under the action of a particular element $\gamma\in\Gamma$, is given by

-where $z\in\mathcal{D}'$ and $\gamma^{-1}(z)\in\mathcal{D}$.
+In other words, the solution in any fundamental domain $\c{D}'\subset\mathbb{H}$, that is necessarily the image of $\c{D}$ under the action of a particular element $\gamma\in\Gamma$, is given by $\psi(z)=\chi(\gamma)\psi(\gamma^{-1}(z))$, where $z\in\mathcal{D}'$ and $\gamma^{-1}(z)\in\mathcal{D}$.
 This construction ensures that, as in the Euclidean case, $\psi$ obeys the Schr\"odinger equation (\ref{schrodinger}) and the generalized Bloch condition (\ref{automorphic}) everywhere, and $\psi$ and its derivatives are continuous in the entire Poincar\'e disk.
-The factors of automorphy $\chi$ play the role of phase factors, and are precisely $U(1)$-representations of $\pi_1(\Sigma_g)$ as defined in Eq.~(\ref{U1rep}).

-With these observations in hand, we have the desired identifications: $\mbox{Jac}(\Sigma_g)$ is indeed our hyperbolic momentum space and we may describe each factor of automorphy $\chi$ as a \emph{hyperbolic Bloch phase}.
+With these observations in hand, we have the desired identifications: $\Jac(\Sigma_g)$ is indeed our hyperbolic momentum space and we may describe each factor of automorphy $\chi$ as a \emph{hyperbolic Bloch phase}.